 To hunt greater sage-grouse, sandhill crane or sharp-tailed grouse in Utah, you must draw a permit in the hunt drawing.
-You can apply for the drawing online at wildlife.utah.gov from July 3-19, 2018.
+You can apply for the drawing online at wildlife.utah.gov from July 3-18, 2019.

-Starting this year, you must first have a valid Utah hunting or combination license before you can apply for or obtain a greater sage-grouse, sandhill crane or sharp-tailed grouse permit.
+You must have a valid Utah hunting or combination license to apply for or obtain a greater sage-grouse, sandhill crane or sharp-tailed grouse permit.
 You must also have a valid hunting or combination license in order to hunt any upland game species.
 If your hunting license expires before the applicable hunting season ends, you'll have to buy a new license to hunt the remainder of the season.

 Don't forget: You may also apply for a swan permit when you apply for grouse and crane permits in the hunt drawing.
-For details, see pages 11-14 of the 2018-19 Utah Waterfowl Guidebook.
+For details, see pages 11-14 of the 2019-20 Utah Waterfowl Guidebook.